Guides & Advice

 Will the coronavirus lockdown mean I can’t see my child?

 We are all finding ourselves in unprecedented circumstances, in every aspect of our lives.
 When you are in the middle of a relationship breakdown, it is difficult enough to navigate those unchartered waters, without the added complication of a global pandemic.

-If you are currently trying to negotiate with your former partner about the time you spend with your children, or you have recently obtained a child arrangements order through the court, you may be concerned about how this can work given the ongoing coronavirus situation and the government’s guidance on social distancing and self-isolation.
+If you are currently trying to negotiate with your former partner about the time you spend with your children, or you have recently obtained a child arrangements order through the court, you may be concerned about how this can work given the ongoing coronavirus situation.

 What do I do if my child spends half their time with me and have with my ex-partner?

 It must be said that a huge amount of common sense, pragmatism and goodwill needs to be applied.
 If there is a court order in place, then each party must endeavour to adhere to this as far as is reasonably practicable.
 In our previous lives, it might have been that issues arose about late returns of children, last minute changes without good reason, return of the children’s belongings etc. However, these testing times should remind us that maintaining relationships and a routine is key to surviving these next few months.